wprender/cloudbreak-docs/docs/aws/deployer.md

 ```
    cbd doctor
 ```
 >In case of `cbd update` is needed, please check the related documentation for [Cloudbreak Deployer Update](operations.md#update-cloudbreak-deployer).
-Most of the `cbd` commands require `root` permissions.

 - Started Cloudbreak Application logs:
 ```